gumaerc-testorg/15.311-fall-2003/content/pages/syllabus.md

 The expectations of you are relatively simple: arrive punctually to class, be well prepared, and participate actively.
 There are several ways in which the materials in this course help you to do this:

-*   [Short Introductions]({{< baseurl >}}/pages/calendar): These have been provided for each session in the course outline to give you some background on the materials to be covered.
+*   {{% resource_link 761373a2-dca4-7216-bf9c-b59f96891b6c "Short Introductions" %}}: These have been provided for each session in the course outline to give you some background on the materials to be covered.
 You should read these first.
-*   [Study Questions]({{< baseurl >}}/pages/readings): These are there to guide you through the case material, helping you to focus on what's important.
+*   {{% resource_link efa92d06-493e-91ae-e8f3-6f9bac83b306 "Study Questions" %}}: These are there to guide you through the case material, helping you to focus on what's important.
-*   [Readings]({{< baseurl >}}/pages/readings): Most sessions have accompanying readings, which you are expected to complete.
+*   {{% resource_link efa92d06-493e-91ae-e8f3-6f9bac83b306 "Readings" %}}: Most sessions have accompanying readings, which you are expected to complete.
 All class assignments and readings are in the 15.311 course packet available at the campus copy center.

 _Participation (30%)_